virtualkimi/virtual-kimi/README.md

 # Virtual Kimi - AI Companion Application 💖

-A web-based AI companion featuring adaptive personalities, intelligent memory systems, and immersive conversational experiences.
+Web-based AI companion girlfriends featuring adaptive personalities, intelligent memory systems, and immersive conversational experiences.

 ## Overview

-Virtual Kimi is an advanced virtual companion application that combines modern web technologies with state-of-the-art AI models to create meaningful, evolving relationships between users and AI personalities.
+Virtual Kimi is an advanced virtual companion application that combines modern web technologies with state-of-the-art AI models to create meaningful, evolving relationships between users and AI girlfriend personalities.

 - **Lightweight:** ~600 KB of pure JavaScript, HTML, and CSS (no frameworks)
 - **Local-first:** All data is stored in your browser's IndexedDB (managed by Dexie.js)